wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 # Derive Insights

-This section explains how you can derive insights about the performance of your Choreo instance via the Analytics Portal.
+This section explains how you can derive insights about the APIs deployed in your organization.

 ## Access the Analytics Portal